benroberts999/ampsci/README.md

  * For example, with ubuntu: _sudo apt-get install libgsl0-dev_

+### Compiling and use:

+ * All programs compiled using the Makefile (run $make or $make programName.x)
+ * All exectables and with '.x' suffix
+ * All programs have input options, stored and read from 'programName.in' file

 ## h-like.x

  * An example that solves for H-like ions
  * compile: _make h-like.x_
  * Input parameters/options in file: h-like.in

 ## fitParametric.x